-The island of Kyushu is in the south of Japan and well known for its very active volcanoes and hot springs/onsens.
+The island of Kyushu is in the south of Japan and is well known for its very active volcanoes and hot springs/onsens.
 However, there are also so many incredible waterfalls to be found in this region.
 I explored Kyushu for three weeks and managed to visit lots of beautiful waterfalls throughout my adventures, which I’ve documented in this blog post so you can check out some of the best waterfalls on Kyushu Island as well.

-I’ve listed all twelve of the Kyushu waterfalls below and split them up into the region I was staying when I visited them so you can plan which waterfall to visit depending on where you are staying.
+I’ve listed all twelve of the Kyushu waterfalls below and split them up into the region I was staying in when I visited them so you can plan which waterfall to visit depending on where you are staying.
 There are, of course, lots more waterfalls on Kyushu Island to explore and these twelve are just scraping the surface.

 A few of the waterfalls detailed below will have a link to a more comprehensive guide I’ve written about that waterfall.
 You can click on that link for more photos, directions, and details about what to expect at that specific location.